-We make sure that your personal information is only accessible by trained staff.
-Access to sensitive personal information is restricted to only those individuals that need this data in order to carry out their functions.
+We make sure that your personal information is only accessible by trained staff that need this data in order to carry out their functions.

-We regularly review all internal security and privacy policies to ensure that all personal information within, or passing through the company, is handled in accordance with GDPR regulations.
+We regularly review all internal security and privacy policies to ensure that all personal information within, or passing through the company, is handled in accordance with GDPR and HIPAA regulations.

 10. Your rights

 We rely on your consent to use your personal information and you can withdraw that consent at any time.
 You also have the following rights: